What little card costs nothing at all, and is one of your best back-to-school tools?

 Step 1: Teachers, download the application.

 We`ve provided a .pdf library card application which you can photocopy for students.
-Download the application in English or Spanish.
+There are two pages in the document -- page one is an application for children 11 and under; page two is for ages 12 and up.
+Download the application in English here.
+(An updated Spanish version is coming soon.)

 Step 2: Send a library card application home with each student.